Arts + Entertainment

 You can’t read your Program books all the time (okay, well, you probably could).
 When you want to get off campus, Annapolis is at the ready with a thriving arts and entertainment scene.
 See a play, catch a show at one of the many music venues, indulge in a little retail therapy, check out the art in one of the 25+ galleries, or stop by classic Johnnie spot—Old Fox Books.
 The West Street Arts District is the cultural hub of the city, but there are plenty of arts offerings on Main Street, Maryland Avenue, and down at City Dock.
 The best part?
 It’s all within walking distance.
 Oh, and don’t miss out on some of the city’s great cultural festivals—three words: Chocolate.
 Binge.
 Festival.

 There’s a festival every month in Annapolis.
-Some favorites: Annapolis Restaurant Week, which offers up prix fixe menus and a chance to eat at some of the town’s fanciest restaurants on the cheap; May Day, where local businesses put out gorgeous, themed flower baskets with the hopes of taking home the top prize; the Halloween Festival on Maryland Avenue, complete with dog costume contest; the Maryland Renaissance Festival, which features a full-size Renaissance village and tons of performances, shops, and delicious food vendors; the world-class Annapolis Film Festival; and our winter favorites, the Midnight Madness shopping extravaganza and the Chocolate Binge Festival, which is exactly what it sounds like.
-Yum.
+Some favorites: Annapolis Restaurant Week, which offers up prix fixe menus and a chance to eat at some of the town’s fanciest restaurants on the cheap; May Day, where local businesses put out gorgeous, themed flower baskets with the hopes of taking home the top prize; the Halloween Festival on Maryland Avenue, complete with dog costume contest; the Maryland Renaissance Festival, which features a full-size Renaissance village and tons of performances, shops, and delicious food vendors; the world-class Annapolis Film Festival; and our winter favorite, the Midnight Madness shopping extravaganza.

 Love watching the productions of the King William Players?
 Expand your drama horizons with shows from the Annapolis Shakespeare Company, the Ballet Theater of Maryland, Live Arts Maryland, the Annapolis Opera, the Colonial Players Theater, and the frequent offerings from the Maryland Hall for the Creative Arts.
 If you happen to be around over the summer, check out a show in the Annapolis Summer Garden Theatre.
 (And don’t forget—nearby Baltimore and DC are teeming with opportunities to see shows.)